quarkusio/quarkus-images/README.md

 ## Updating GraalVM version

 1. Create new directories under `modules/graalvm` named after the new version.
-You need to create 2 directories to distinguish the `java8` from `java11` version
+You need to create 2 directories to distinguish the java versions, e.g. `java11` and `java16`.
 2. In each directory, write the `configure` and `module.yaml` files.
 The `configure` file should not differ from the existing versions, so just copy it.
-In the `module.yaml`, change the versions, labels, md5 hash...
+In the `module.yaml`, change the versions, labels, sha256 hash...
 3. In the `.github` directory, edit the `native-images.yaml`, `mandrel-images.yaml`, `s2i-native-images.yaml` and `tooling-images.yaml` to add/replace versions in the `versions` list.
 If needed, also update tha `tags` list.

 IMPORTANT: Always keep the last GraalVM LTS.